Alternative name: Australian Harrier

 Open country, crops, paddyfields and swamps.

-It nests on the ground, often in swamps, on a mound in reeds or other dense vegetation.
-3-4 eggs are laid and are incubated for about 33 days, with chicks fledging about 45 days after hatching.
+The nest on the ground, often in swamps, constructing a platform nest from sticks, reeds and dried grass.
+In amongst reeds or other dense vegetation.
+The clutch contains 3-4 eggs which are incubated for about 33 days, with chicks fledging about 45 days later.

 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, S. M. Billerman, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
 2019.
 The eBird/Clements Checklist of Birds of the World: v2019.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/

 - Debus, S. and G. M. Kirwan (2020).
 Swamp Harrier (Circus approximans), version 1.0.
 In Birds of the World (J. del Hoyo, A. Elliott, J. Sargatal, D. A. Christie, and E. de Juana, Editors).
 Cornell Lab of Ornithology, Ithaca, NY, USA. https://doi.org/10.2173/bow.swahar1.01

 - BirdForum Opus contributors.
 (2023) Swamp Harrier.
 In: BirdForum, the forum for wild birds and birding.
 Retrieved 26 March 2023 from https://www.birdforum.net/opus/Swamp_Harrier